 See tooltips or Traces... to identify curves.
 See Chart overlays.

 Merger tool merges frequency responses using two separate sections: Low frequency part and High frequency part.
-Low frequency responses can be either far field measurements or near field measurements with baffle simulation.
-Graph shows preview of low frequency part (red), high frequency part (blue), merged response (WindowFrame) and optionally phase.
+Low frequency responses can be either far field (4pi) measurements or near field (2pi) measurements with baffle simulation and measured or textbook directivity.
+Graph shows preview of low frequency part (red), high frequency part (blue), merged response (WindowFrame) and optionally phase (gray) and individual near field LF reponses (green).
 Graph cursor (magenta) controls transition frequency and shows also blending range.

 See tooltips or Traces... to identify curves.
 See Chart overlays.

-For baffle diffraction there are three options available.
-No baffle loss, Sphere baffle step (adjustable nominal frequency) or Diffraction response simulated with internal simulator.
+For baffle diffraction there are three options available: No baffle loss, Sphere baffle step (adjustable nominal frequency) or Diffraction response.
 Diffraction response can be selected by clicking folder button or dropping file into text box.
-Diffraction simulator is executed by clicking Baffle step button .
+Response type must be 'baffle step' i.e. scaling 0...+6 dB.
+Diffraction tool is executed by clicking Baffle step button .

-Low frequency response list must have equal off-axis angles (with same angle coding in file names) to high frequency response list.
+Low frequency response list must have equal off-axis angles (with the same angle coding in filenames) with high frequency response list.
 Otherwise LF and HF responses cannot be paired.

 Check Far field measurements.
 Far field frequency responses are added by clicking folder button on the right or dropping files into list.
-Enter Distance of low frequency and high frequency measurements and Merger tool will calculate scaling of LF responses automatically.
+Enter Distance of low frequency and high frequency measurements to calculate scaling of LF responses automatically.
 Scaling can be adjusted via Scale text box by entering a value or by Up/Down keys.

-Transition from low frequency to high frequency part can be set manually via Frequency text box, graph cursor or Up/Down keys or automatically by clicking binocular button .
-Automatic option searches for lowest magnitude crossing point of low and high frequency curves.
+Transition from low frequency to high frequency part can be adjusted manually via Frequency text box, graph cursor or Up/Down keys.

-Warning is given with red background color if transition frequency exceeds maximum near field frequency of the largest low frequency radiator. fNFmax = c/π/Dd (c = 344.0 m/s).
+Warning is given with red background color if transition frequency exceeds maximum near field frequency of the largest low frequency radiator. fNFmax = c/pi/Dd (c = 344.0 m/s).

-Magnitude and phase blending range between low and high frequency parts can be selected from drop down list: none, 1, 2, 3 or 4 octaves.
+Magnitude and phase blending range between low and high frequency parts can be selected from list box: none, 1/2, 1, 2, 3 or 4 octaves.

 Delay of low frequency part is calculated automatically on transition frequency change but can be adjusted manually.